Detect threats out-of-the-box

-Use built-in analytics rules
+Use analytics rule templates

-To use built-in analytics rules:
+To use an analytics rule template:

 In the Microsoft Sentinel > Analytics > Rule templates page, select a template name, and then select the Create rule button on the details pane to create a new active rule based on that template.

 Each template has a list of required data sources.
 When you open the template, the data sources are automatically checked for availability.
 If there's an availability issue, the Create rule button may be disabled, or you may see a warning to that effect.

 Selecting Create rule opens the rule creation wizard based on the selected template.
 All the details are autofilled, and with the Scheduled or Microsoft security templates, you can customize the logic and other rule settings to better suit your specific needs.
 You can repeat this process to create more rules based on the template.
 After following the steps in the rule creation wizard to the end, you finished creating a rule based on the template.
 The new rules appear in the Active rules tab.